saylesss88/nix-book/src/nix/hardening_NixOS.md

 `systemd` is the core "init system" and service manager that controls how services, daemons, and basic system processes are started, stopped and supervised on modern Linux distributions, including NixOS.

-`systemd` is a suite of basic building blocks for a Linux system.
-It provides a system and service manager that runs as `PID 1` and starts the rest of the system.
+It provides a suite of basic building blocks for a Linux system as well as a system and service manager that runs as `PID 1` and starts the rest of the system.

 Because it launches and supervises almost all system services, hardening systemd means raising the baseline security of your entire system.